 They’re not amateurs.
 Nor are they today’s household names.
-But these 25 soon-to-be Olympians will have our attention in PyeongChang once they put on the Canadian jersey.
+But these 25 Olympians have our attention in PyeongChang ahead of the semifinal.

 Like so many athletes who toil with minimal homegrown fanfare outside of an Olympic year, these hockey players have endured and persisted until they finally got the call.
 It’s been worth the wait, said head coach Willie Desjardins.

 “They’ve stuck with it, they won’t give up,” he said at the roster unveiling this week in Calgary.
 “That’s what our team is about.
 It’s about guys who have received a no but found a way to make a yes.”